 Some of the best places to run on Catalina Island are in the Avalon area.
-We love the coastal route, the views from Wrigley Rd., and the trail to the Botanical Gardens.
-In the Two Harbors area, there’s an easy trail to Catalina Harbor, and a great coastal run toward Parsons Cove.
+We love the 5-mile out and back coastal route, the views from Wrigley Rd., and the trail to the Botanical Gardens.
+In the Two Harbors area, there’s an easy trail to Catalina Harbor.
+Our favorite run on Catalina Island is a a stunning coastal route from Two Harbors to Emerald Bay along a traffic-free gravel road.
 Another great running experience is to take the shuttle to the airport and run the 10 miles into town.
 We’ve also included recommendations on some easy-to-moderate trail runs, including sections of the 38.5-mile Trans-Catalina Trail.

 Catalina Island is accessible via ferry from Long Beach, or Dana Point.
 It takes about an hour and costs about $60 RT.
 Note, one cannot take a car to Catalina.
 Once on the island, many people use golf carts or bikes to get around, though there is the Garibaldi Bus and some taxis.